-No works, goods or services to be the subject of a contract shall commence until such time as all parties have signed the relevant form of contract and it has been sealed as necessary.
-This requirement may be waived in exceptional circumstances upon the authority of the Chief Executive (subject to their not being the relevant director and the provisions of CPR 3) who may require adequate other safeguards are provided pending signing and/or sealing of the contract.
+17.5 No works, goods or services to be the subject of a contract shall commence until such time as all parties have signed the relevant form of contract and it has been sealed as necessary.
+This requirement may be waived in exceptional circumstances upon the authority of the Executive Director (subject to their not being the relevant director and the provisions of CPR 3) who may require adequate other safeguards are provided pending signing and/or sealing of the contract.

-17 CONDITIONS RELATING TO SUB CONTRACTING
+18 CONDITIONS RELATING TO SUB-CONTRACTING

-- 17.1 Contract terms and conditions shall specify that the contractor shall not subcontract all or any part of the contract without the express consent of the Council and that the Council reserves the right to be consulted for approval of the contractor's preferred sub-contractor and to undertake an assessment of their ability to perform the sub-contract.
-The relevant head of service shall consult the Head of Internal Audit before determining what level of assessment shall be undertaken. - 17.2 In contracts where the Council wishes to anominate a sub-contractor, the contract shall specify whether or not the Council will be undertaking the tendering process to select the nominated sub-contractor. - 17.3 The same tendering or quotation requirements shall be applied to selected nominated sub-contractors as contained in CPR 5, subject to any requirements of the EC Directives, and the tendering methods as set out in CPR 7 shall apply.
-If the relevant head of service determines that it is not feasible or practical to obtain tenders or quotations, the S.151 Officer shall be asked to approve the waiver of the requirement to invite tenders or quotations and approve the contractor to be appointed. - 17.4 Assessment of nominated sub-contractors shall be undertaken in full accordance with CPR 10.1.
+- 18.1 Contract terms and conditions shall specify that the contractor shall not sub-contract all or any part of the contract without the express consent of the Council and that the Council reserves the right to be consulted for approval of the contractor's preferred sub-contractor and to undertake an assessment of their ability to perform the sub-contract.
+The relevant Head of Service shall consult the Head of Finance before determining what level of assessment shall be undertaken. - 18.2 In contracts where the Council wishes to nominate a sub-contractor, the contract shall specify whether or not the Council will be undertaking the tendering process to select the nominated sub-contractor. - 18.3 The same tendering or quotation requirements shall be applied to selected nominated sub-contractors as contained in CPR 5, subject to any requirements of the EU Directives, and the tendering methods as set out in CPR 7 shall apply.
+If the relevant Head of Service determines that it is not feasible or practical to obtain tenders or quotations, the Section 151 Officer shall be asked to approve the waiver of the requirement to invite tenders or quotations and approve the contractor to be appointed. - 18.4 Assessment of nominated sub-contractors shall be undertaken in full accordance with CPR 10.1.

-18 SECURITY TO BE PROVIDED BY THE CONTRACTOR IN RESPECT OF THE CONTRACT AND EXTENSIONS TO THE PERIOD OF THE CONTRACT
+19 SECURITY TO BE PROVIDED BY THE CONTRACTOR IN RESPECT OF THE CONTRACT AND EXTENSIONS TO THE PERIOD OF THE CONTRACT

-- 18.1 Adequate financial security shall be sought from the successful contractor.
-Appropriate financial security and/or a performance bond shall be required for all contracts within threshold 54 in value unless, after a comprehensive analysis of the risks and their financial impact is submitted, to the S.151 Officer who may approvess an alternative measure. a waiver of the requirement.
-Where a bond is to be sought, this shall only be in a form and from a bondsman approved by the Legal Services Manager. - 18.2 For contracts up to and including in thresholds 3 and 4 in value, the relevant head of service shall discuss with the S.151 Officer to agree what assessment of the risks associated with the contract shall be undertaken.
-A bond or other form of appropriate security shall be obtained if, after this assessment has been considered by the S.151 Officer, it is determined that the circumstances and nature of the contract warrant it.
-For contracts below in thresholds 1 and 2-3 in value, security will not be sought unless the relevant head of service, in considering the nature and profile of the contract, considers that there are
+- 19.1 Adequate financial security shall be sought from the successful contractor.
+Appropriate financial security and/or a performance bond shall be required for all contracts within threshold 4 in value unless, after a comprehensive analysis of the risks and their financial impact is submitted, the Section 151 Officer approves an alternative measure.
+Where a bond is to be sought, this shall only be in a form and from a bondsman approved by the Borough Solicitor. - 19.2 For contracts in thresholds 3 and 4 in value, the relevant Head of Service shall discuss with the Section 151 Officer to agree what assessment of the risks associated with the contract shall be undertaken.
+A bond or other form of appropriate security shall be obtained if, after this assessment has been considered by the Section 151 Officer it is determined that the circumstances and nature of the contract warrant it.
+For contracts within thresholds 1 and 2 in value, security will not be sought unless the relevant Head of Service, in considering the nature and profile of the contract, considers that there are